pavelm14/PyPhyloGenomics_ms/MS.md

 However, introns have been useful in phylogenetic studies of certain organisms [e.g. @prychitko1997; @fujita2004].

-@wahlberg2008 obtained candidate genes for phylogenomics by identifying single copy and orthologus genes of *Bombyx mori* from EST libraries.
-They searched for EST sequences in the *Bombyx mori* genome in order to identify suitable exons.
+Nuclear protein coding loci (NPCL) are the preferred markers in phylogenetic inference due to appropiate mutation rates, effortless alignment of sequences and detection of paralogs [@townsend2008].
-These exon sequences were compared against EST libraries of related Lepidoptera species in order to obtain homologous sequences for primer design.
-This method depends on the availability of EST sequences which are single reads of cDNA that might contain numerous errors and are prone to artefacts [@parkinson2002].
+Moreover, genomic DNA can be used for sequencing NPCL, which has several advantages: (i) genomic DNA does not degrade so quickly as RNA; (ii) it is simpler to preserve in the field; (iii) it can be sequenced even from dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics [-@wahlberg2008].

-It is easier to employ genomic DNA for phylogenetic practice due to several reasons: (i) genomic DNA does not degrade so quickly as RNA; (ii) it is simpler to preserve in the field; (iii) it can be sequenced even from dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics [@wahlberg2008].
+-@townsend2008 found candidate protein coding genes by BLASTing the genomes *Fugu rubripes* (pufferfish) and *Homo sapiens*.
+The shared NPCL were compared to the genomes of other species in order to assess exon limits, align homologous sequences and design primers.
+Paralog genes were identified as those form the *Fugu* genome that matched more than one *Homo* gene.

 Thus, a method is needed to find candidate genes that can be easily sequenced from genomic DNA across several lineages.